prateek1verma/EpiEcoFarmers/Figure3/Fig3A/readme.md

 ### File Descriptions

-- `ODE_main_FarmerGT_fig3A_without_resistance.m`: This Matlab script generates Figure 3A by solving the ODE system defined in equations (1)-(4) in the paper without considering resistance.
+- `ODE_main_FarmerGT_fig3A_without_resistance.m`: This Matlab script generates Figure 3A by solving the ODE system defined in equations (1)-(4) in the paper using 4th order Runge-Kutta method.
 It plots the net return as a function of theta (fungicide coverage) for various values of f (relative fungicide price).

 - `model_FarmerGT_with_resistance.m`: This file is a component used in the main code (`ODE_main_FarmerGT_fig3A_without_resistance.m`).
 It defines the set of ODEs required to simulate the dynamics of the system.